As an Amazon Associate we earn from qualifying purchases.

 I don’t know about you, but there is just no comparison between a fresh, soft, floury tortilla and the hard cold preservative injected ones from the store.
 Sure you could buy the uncooked ones and they get you a little closer but they are way too small for something like a burrito.

-Our Approach to Flour Tortillas
+My Approach to Flour Tortillas

 This recipe as written is perfect for those cooking for 2 adults and want either a couple burritos (2 large tortillas), 2 quesadillas (4 medium size tortillas), or up to 8 small taco sized tortillas.